Xiaoxue-Zheng/Alibaba-Java-Coding-Guidelines/README.md

  * deserialize injection
  * *ReDoS*

-> <font color="#977C00">Note: </font>In Java *regular expressions* is used to validate client input.
+> <font color="#977C00">Note: </font>In Java *regular expressions* are used to validate client input.
 Some *regular expressions* can validate common user input without any problem, but it could lead to a dead cycle if the attacker uses a specially constructed string to verify.

 5\. **[Mandatory]** It is forbidden to output user data to *HTML* page without security filtering or proper escaping.